sushanth10/5th-sem-labs/Database Management Systems Lab/README.md

  2. Display all suppliers who supply the part with part identifier: #Part_No.

-g) Write a PL/SQL program to display the contents of the above tables and then update the quantity of parts shipped by 5%.
+g) Write a PL/SQL program to copy the contents of the Shipment table to another table for maintaining records for specific part number.

 # Exercise-III